AMDmi3/AMDmi3.core/content/posts/packaging-friendliness-compiler-flags-to-avoid/index.en.md

 regressions on users hardware, but it may not even run (usually crashing with `SIGILL`), because of using unsupported CPU features.

-The danger of this flag is that it usually comes unnoticed by package maintainers and the problems caused by it are hard to reproduce.
+The additional danger of this flag is that it usually comes unnoticed by package maintainers and the problems caused by it are hard to reproduce.
 The code runs fine on maintainers hardware; it runs fine on package building cluster as well; even packages built on cluster run fine on maintainers hardware.
-However some user with slightly older hardware will experience a crash.
+However some user with slightly older hardware will experience (an unobvious to investigate) crash.

 Example from FreeBSD Ports Collection of patching `-march=native` out: